 Vanilla is a fascinating food.
 It is the edible portion of an orchid plant and is considered both a fruit and a spice.
-Although we most typically associate vanilla with baking, throughout history it had uses in medicine.
-The health benefits of vanilla might surprise you.
-Although there’s one benefit I’ll bet you’ve already heard that vanilla can be used as an aphrodisiac, but more on that later.
+Although we most typically associate vanilla with baking, throughout history, it had uses in medicine.
+The medicinal use of vanilla and how it can potentially benefit your sex life might surprise you.
+But what probably doesn’t surprise you is the history and science that support the fact that aphrodisiac vanilla is one sexy food.

 Before a vanilla-specked morsel can hit the tongue, the hypothalamus, the gland that controls memory and emotion, jumps into action, evoking feelings connected with its powerful scent.
 The benefit of a vanilla essential oil dropped into warm bath water, is, if history is to be believed, that the body will awaken its sensuous inner calling.